-Both the Original Endless Pool and Endless Pools Fitness Systems give you the option of using a swim spa cover.
+Both Endless Pools swim spas and modular pools give you the option of using a swim spa cover.
 These thick, insulated covers come in bi-fold and flexible rollaway options and can be a much lower-cost alternative to secure your pool.

 A 20-foot or 40-foot shipping container pool occupies a big chunk of outdoor real estate, and still, you can only swim a short lap before you must flip-turn at the wall.
 The longest shipping container pool is still less than half the length of a 'short course' competition pool!

 Using the full length of the container pool for your swim means that either you're using the entire pool all by yourself, or you're maintaining a frustratingly narrow swim lane.